mothervolcano/polka-folks/README.md

 # The Polka Folks

-## Overview
+Polka Folks is the testing ground for an evolving vector drawing framework exploring its aptitude for procedural generation.

-Polka Folks is an experimental project focused on procedural generation of unique and creative character designs called Polkas.
+They are ever-changing minimalistic characters in a generative playground, exploring algorithmic solutions to achieve life-like variation.

 ## Topo: A Vector Drawing System Framework